 Popular Career Options

 Graduates who attain master's degrees in library science might work in public libraries, school library media centers, technical libraries, research libraries, government agencies, museums, or non-profit organizations.
 Possible job titles include:

 - College librarian

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of librarians is expected to grow by seven percent and archivists should experience an increase of 11% during the 2012-2022 decade (www.bls.gov).
-In May of 2013, the median annual salary for archivists was $49,110 and $55,690 for librarians, as estimated by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), between 2018 and 2028, employment of librarians is expected to grow by six percent, and employment of archivists is projected to grow by nine percent.
+In May 2018, the median annual salary was $52,240 for archivists and $59,050 for librarians.

 Continuing Education and Certificate Programs

-Individuals may opt to pursue doctorate degrees in library and information studies or a related field.
-Doctorate programs offer research-based educational opportunities for individuals to explore their interests in the field.
-Another option for graduates is to obtain certificates in a specific area of library science, such as school library media or museum studies.
+Individuals may opt to pursue doctoral degrees in library and information studies or a related field.
+Doctoral programs offer research-based educational opportunities for individuals to explore their interests in the field.
+Another option for graduates is to obtain certification in a specific area of library science, such as school library media or museum studies.